How does this medication work? What will it do for me?

 How should I use this medication?

-The recommended adult dose of prazosin starts with 0.5 mg with the evening meal and is increased gradually until the desired effect is achieved.
+The recommended starting dose of prazosin for adults is 0.5 mg taken with the evening meal and is increased gradually until the desired effect is achieved.
 The maximum dose is 20 mg daily, taken in 2 or 3 divided doses with food.
 Prazosin may be used alone or in combination with other medications for lowering blood pressure.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 It is important to take this medication exactly as prescribed by your doctor.
 If you miss a dose, take it as soon as possible and continue with your regular schedule.
 If it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.